meziantou/Meziantou.GitLabClient/docs/coverage.md

     - [x] `title`: Title of MR.
     - [x] `assignee_id`: Assignee user ID.
     - [x] `assignee_ids`: The ID of the user(s) to assign the MR to.
 Set to 0 or provide an empty value to unassign all assignees.
+    - [ ] `reviewer_ids`: The ID of the user(s) added as a reviewer to the MR. If set to 0 or left empty, no reviewers are added.
     - [x] `description`: Description of MR. Limited to 1,048,576 characters.
     - [x] `target_project_id`: The target project (numeric ID).
     - [ ] `labels`: Labels for MR as a comma-separated list.